supervisely-ecosystem/mmclassification/supervisely/train/README.md

      other datasets for validation (for example "ds_val"), it is completely up to you)
      <img src="https://i.imgur.com/Y956BvC.png"/>

-3. Preview all available tags in project with corresponding image examples.
+3. Preview all available tags with corresponding image examples.
 Select training tags (model will be trained to predict them).
    <img src="https://i.imgur.com/g7eY0AC.png"/>

 4. App validates data consistency and correctness and produces report.